DontCallMeJennay/Now-Playing/README.md

 ## Main Objectives

-* The user can visit a single app/page/dashboard, log in to multiple entertainment accounts, and see what new content is available.
+* The user can visit a single app/page/dashboard, log in/out to multiple entertainment accounts, and see what new content is available.
 * The information will initially be indicated with color-changing, numbered icons; tapping or clicking an icon will bring up a list of available content.
 * The user can select an item on the list and go to that site or app to view the content.